-Koichiro Ito is an Associate Professor at Harris School of Public Policy at University of Chicago.
+Koichiro Ito is a Professor at University of Chicago Harris School of Public Policy.
 He received a BA from Kyoto University, an MA from University of British Columbia, and a PhD from UC Berkeley.
 Prior to joining University of Chicago, he was a SIEPR Postdoctoral Fellow at Stanford University and an Assistant Professor at Boston University.

 His research interests lie at the intersection of environmental and energy economics, industrial organization, and public economics.
 These include analyses of how consumers respond to nonlinear pricing, dynamic pricing, and rebate programs in electricity markets, how intrinsic and extrinsic motivation affects their economics decisions, how firms strategically react to attribute-based regulation such as fuel economy standards, how firms respond to dynamic incentives in sequential forward markets in wholesale electricity markets, and how much people in China value air quality.
 His research uses a variety of methods including randomized controlled trials, quasi-experimental designs, and structural estimation to address questions in energy and environmental economics.